Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 - [EMCrit 239 - Vent Alarms = Code Blue](https://emcrit.org/emcrit/vent-alarms/)

 [^1]: There is some low quality evidence suggesting postiive effect on ICU stay and duration of ventilator weaning in spontaneously breathing patients
+[^2]: Normal mean inspiratory flow rate at rest is around 15 L/min with a peak of around 30-35 L/min